 I received my A.B. from Williams College in 1980 and my Ph.D. from Michigan in 1985.
 I was an Assistant Professor of Economics at Stanford from 1985 through 1991 and promoted to tenure in 1991.
 In 1993 I joined the Economics Department at Wisconsin, where I remained until returning to Stanford in 2006.
 In 2011 I rejoined the Economics Department at Wisconsin, before joining the Economics Department at Dartmouth in the Fall of 2014.

-I was a National Fellow of the Hoover Institution (1988-89), an Alfred P. Sloan Research Fellow (1990-92), a Senior Staff Economist at CEA (1991-92) and a Fellow at CASBS at Stanford (1996-97).
+I was a National Fellow of the Hoover Institution (1988-89), an Alfred P. Sloan Research Fellow (1990-92), a Senior Staff Economist at CEA (1991-92) and a CASBS Fellow at Stanford (1996-97 and 2020-21).
 I was a Co-Editor of the Journal of International Economics from 1995 to 2010 and served as Editor (with Charles Engel) from 2010 through 2017; I was a Reporter for the American Law Institute in its study of Principles of Trade Law: The World Trade Organization (2002-12); and I have served on the selection panel for the WTO’s Award for Young Economists since 2009.
 I am also a Fellow of the Econometric Society (since 2008).